This post may contain affiliate links, which helps keep this content free. More information on the Menu

 I have seen mixed views on this for some years.
 I am still not sure what is the best way to think of it all, I thought if I could give a balance of differing views it may be more helpful to you .

-Since that time I have often seen organic products offering a Fluoride free toothpaste or product, that got me wondering why the promotion of this fact.
+Since that time I have often seen organic products offering a Fluoride free toothpaste or product, that got me wondering why the information was different.

 WEBMD give the reasons in a clear report, where you can look at the pros and cons of using it, according to them it seems as if the dosage is the important factor.